QNetITQ/WaveFox/README.md

 ## Optional

 ### Adding third-party styles
 Create a file `third_party_custom_styles.css`, add the desired styles inside and put it in the `chrome` folder.
 Please note that this file has maximum execution priority.
 It will overwrite all styles, regardless of selector specificity.
 I make no guarantees of compatibility and will not resolve any style conflicts you may encounter.
+If the style doesn't support the feature you want, try looking for it in the [MrOtherGuy's repository](https://github.com/MrOtherGuy/firefox-csshacks).
+I will also post code that will not be part of the style in the [discussions](https://github.com/QNetITQ/WaveFox/discussions) section.

 - `userChrome.Style.ThirdParty.Enabled`